sawmill811/Fruits360/README.md

 * Predicts the class of given image

 The pipeline has 7 methods – 2 public and 5 private.
 We can print the summary of the pipeline model using the summary() method.
 We can make predictions using the predict(image_path) method.
 While making a prediction, the input image is shown along with the model’s prediction.
 We also integrated this Pipeline in the website that we built for this project.
-The website could not be deployed because of limited hosting resources.

 ## Running the pipeline
 ### Prerequisites